 "I was in denial.
 Once we accepted what was wrong, we stripped the business down and rebuilt it and then it really took off.
 It's amazing how a group of highly intelligent people can get things so categorically wrong.
 What looks good on a Powerpoint presentation just didn't do it for the customer."

 Naked Wines is a radical departure from the usual wine merchant set-up.
 This online business puts its customers first - they taste and choose the wines and rate them online.
 It's an exciting venture, says Gormley.
-"Because we are a small company, the fantastic thing is we can come up with an idea and have it live quickly.
+"The fantastic thing is we can come up with an idea and have it live quickly.
 If it feels right we do it then we look at customer reaction and evolve it from there."

 Gormley is a big believer in instinct.
 "It's important to go with your gut feel and make something live, before the magic has been drummed out of it.
 Working for Richard Branson was pretty inspirational.
 His point of view was always that he hadn't had his instincts educated out of him.
 And he has been right more often than he has been wrong."